raspberrypilearning/lamp-web-server-with-wordpress/worksheet.md

 # Web Server Setup and WordPress

-Set up a web server on your Pi and install WordPress
+Set up a web server on your Pi and install WordPress, a content management system that makes creating websites easier

 ## Step 1: Set up Apache Web Server